 9:20 PM: FBI and state officials investigate multiple bomb threats in Pennsylvania.

 Vice President Kamala Harris is monitoring the results from the Naval Observatory in Washington, DC.
-Her advisors are optimistic about the high turnout in the "blue wall," which they consider crucial for their path to 270 electoral votes.
+Her advisors are optimistic about the high turnout in the "blue wall," which they consider crucial for their path to the 270 electoral votes.

 9:09 PM: Nevada surpasses the total votes from 2020.

-In Macomb County, a suburb of Detroit, an officer, accompanied by police escorts, is collecting memory cards at polling places to expedite the counting process after long lines delayed the closing of the polls.
+In Macomb County, a suburb of Detroit, an officer, accompanied by police escort, is collecting memory cards at polling places to expedite the counting process after long lines delayed the closing of the polls.

-9:06 PM: Judge extends voting hours in Pennsylvania County following bomb threat.
+9:06 PM: Judge extends voting hours in Pennsylvania county following bomb threat.

 9:04 PM: Hundreds in line to vote at Arizona State University just minutes before closing.